jiahaoliang/cool_finance/README.md

 A server end application tracks stock price and sends notification if target prices hit.

-More to come...
+More to come...<br><br>

-All rights reserved.
+The cool_finance is released under the MIT License.
+See LICENSE for more infomation.

-© Copyright 2017 Jiahao Liang
+© Copyright 2020 Jiahao Liang